timeplus-io/docs/docs/sql-create-external-stream.md

 #### Upload data from edge server to the cloud
 If you deploy Timeplus Proton or Timeplus Enterprise at edge servers, it can collect and process live data with high performance and low footprint.
 The important data can be uploaded to the other Timeplus Enterprise in the cloud when the internet is available.

-For example, on the edge server, you collect the real-time web access log and only want to uplaod error logs to the server.
+For example, on the edge server, you collect the real-time web access log and only want to upload error logs to the server.

 ```sql
 CREATE EXTERNAL STREAM stream_in_cloud